Diary of a Madman (Nikolai Gogol): Plot introduction

-Although nineteenth century medical authorities noted the accuracy of Gogol's depiction of the course of madness, the text itself (with the exception of the title) never crosses the boundary into objectification.
+Although nineteenth-century medical authorities noted the accuracy of Gogol's depiction of the course of madness, the text itself (with the exception of the title) never crosses the boundary into objectification.
 Everything is told exclusively from the point of view of the protagonist, and conclusions about him and what is happening to him can only ever be inferred from the solipsistic and increasingly fantastic narrative of events and thoughts recorded in his diary.
 The entries haphazardly mix a past tense recounting of events of the day with present time registering of thoughts and associations relating to them.
 It begins with a standard date-based diary format, but at a certain point even the dates take on an irrational form, as if the writer's sense of conventional time has dissolved.

 Plot summary

-October 3rd.
+October 3rd

-Poprishchin records that he rose late from bed and was reluctant to go to the office to face the disapproval of the chief clerk who habitually tells him he is muddle-headed and incompetent.
-He puts this down to the "long-legged scoundrel's" envy of his position as the mender of pens in the director's office.
-He had gone, however, because he wanted to see the accountant about obtaining an advance on his salary, though he knew that the accountant would not oblige as he is an inveterate "skinflint".
+Poprishchin is reluctant to go to the office, believing that the chief clerk is envious of his position as the mender of pens.
+He goes, however, to obtain an advance on his salary, despite knowing that the accountant would not oblige.

-He reflects sourly on other officials and the pointlessness of serving in his department, although he is pleased that the tables are mahogany and everyone is addressed as "sir".
-On his way to work, he had seen the director's daughter go into a shop.
-He was completely overcome by her beauty, but he effaced himself, not wanting to be seen in his inferior clothes.
-To his great astonishment, he overheard her little dog Meggie, who had been left outside, engaging in conversation with another passing dog called Fidel.
-He quickly reminded himself that such things are not unheard of, and recalled reading about a fish that put its head out of the water and spoke in a strange language and two cows who entered a shop to ask for a pound of tea.
-He was even more astonished to hear Meggie tell Fidel that she has written him a letter, and he resolves to follow Fidel and her owner home to ascertain their address.
+Outside a shop, he encounters Sophie, the director's daughter, and is smitten.
+He hears her dog Meggie engaging in conversation with another dog, Fidel, and recalls hearing about a fish and two cows who spoke.
+After Meggie mentions she has written Fidel a letter, Poprishchin resolves to follow Fidel and her owner to ascertain their address.